 What to Send

-I don’t care who you are; we all like to be surprised with knowing that someone we love is thinking about us.
+I don’t care who you are; we all like to be surprised by knowing that someone we love is thinking about us.
 I found that my daughter loved the little things: socks, new pens, chapstick, a new t-shirt, candy, protein bars, magnets, her school paraphernalia, holiday decorations, and pictures of her dog.
 They probably won’t admit it, but a surprise package from home can really make their week.

 Dollar Tree is a great place for small trinkets and seasonal items and decorations.
 My younger daughter also had fun finding silly things to put in the package.
 We all know that Target has great items, the “dollar section” has great things like small photo frames, tech items, etc. that are inexpensive.
 These stores are where I usually found my care package items, but you can find things anywhere.